Blog

 A Compliance Officer is an important team member that will help with essential compliance decisions that affect your company, and also develop a collaborative relationship with your Sponsor Bank.

-When preparing to launch your financial product, your company needs to designate an individual to lead critical risk and compliance functions.
+When preparing to launch your financial product, your company needs to designate an industry professional with the prior background and experience to lead critical risk and compliance functions.
 These functions include:

 • Overseeing the KYC process